 Successful candidates will be able to negotiate with AIHW to conduct their placement at a mutually convenient time.
 Placements are usually undertaken on a full time basis.
 Training programs are usually between 30 and 180 days in duration, but this is flexible around degree requirements, student preferences and project requirements.

 We envisage that approximately four placements will be offered each year, but this number will depend on Institute project requirements and demand.
+Only candidates whose placements can be accommodated will be contacted after lodging their application.

 Students wishing to undertake an Occupational Training Program placement at AIHW should submit an application, in accordance with instructions below.
 Applications will be considered throughout the year, in accordance with available projects as they occur.